pughlab/Labkey-API-Wrapper/README.md

 Run the python script and pass the project_name, output file as additional arguments: e.g. $ python get_datasets.py -i “project_name” -o "output_file.json"

-If you need further assistance on LabKey, please contact us at labkey@uhnresearch.ca.
+If you need further assistance using our API please contact us at labkey@uhnresearch.ca.